dominic-griffith/CS320_Programming_Languages/p1/README.md

 ## Task 1
-Download stackd.h  Download stackd.hfrom Piazza or Canvas.
+Download stackd.h from Piazza or Canvas.
 Write answers to the following questions:
 1. List the user-defined data types.
     * boolean_t, el_t, node_t, stack
 2. What is the purpose of #ifndef (and its associated #define and #endif).